xssworm/interspire-bigcommerce/readme.txt

 1. How the Add Products modal screen appears in the WordPress editor.
 2. A button is added to the editor (next to the Media buttons).
 The product links appear as the `[interspire]` shortcode.
 3. This shows the shortcode from above on the live site.
+4. Once configured, easily add an image from your Interspire or BigCommerce shopping cart and link it to the product page.
+Adding product images has never been easier!

 == Frequently Asked Questions ==